luxui/lux-core/SIREN+LUX.md

   - `search` - for performing search

-These action names need to be unique within a resource representation as they are specifically searched for by Luxui for placement.
+These action names need to be unique within a resource representation as they are specifically searched for by LuxUI for placement.

 ## Embedded Entities